eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Digital Twin Kit/page_changelog.md

 ### Added

-- Initial version of the Kit including adoption, operation and development view + all relevant API specifications.
+- Initial version of the Kit including adoption, operation and development view incl. all relevant API specifications.

 ### Changed